citp/privacy-policy-historical/b/be/bei/beinsport.tv.md

-> *The following text is extracted and transformed from the beinsport.tv privacy policy that was archived on 2014-02-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140220092427id_/http%3A//www.beinsports.tv/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the beinsport.tv privacy policy that was archived on 2014-12-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141227215310id_/http%3A//www.beinsports.tv/privacy-policy) for the most accurate reproduction.*

-# beIN Sports Privacy Policy | beIN SPORTS US
+# beIN SPORTS Privacy Policy | beIN SPORTS US

 Effective: March 18, 2013